prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

 ### Where can I learn more PySpark design patterns?

-Keep going: [Advanced PySpark Design Patterns: Real-World Implementation Examples](/bonus/advanced-pyspark-design-patterns-implementation/) covers strategy, decorator, command, and template method patterns.
+Keep going: [Advanced PySpark Design Patterns: Real-World Implementation Examples](/bonus/advanced-pyspark-design-patterns-implementation/) covers strategy, decorator, and template method patterns.
 For a one-page cheat sheet, see the [PySpark Design Patterns Quick Reference](/bonus/pyspark-design-patterns-quick-reference/).
 And if you're tuning an existing pipeline, [Apache Spark Performance Tuning](/blog/2023/01/06/performance-tuning-on-apache-spark/) pairs well with these patterns.

 ## Conclusion

-We covered five essential design patterns, factory, singleton, builder, observer, and pipeline, and showed how each one improves a real PySpark data pipeline.
-Used together they cover most production needs: flexible data sources, shared resources, configurable transforms, event fan-out, and readable ETL chains.
+The five patterns above cover most production needs: flexible data sources (factory), shared resources (singleton), configurable transforms (builder), event fan-out (observer), and readable ETL chains (pipeline).
 The next step is to try each one on a small PySpark job of your own, nothing locks the lessons in faster than running the code.